phcayres/java_DAO/README.md

 The package contains examples of Data Access Object (DAO) in Java running inside a NetBeans project and PostgreSQL database.

 ## About the project
-This project contains Jasper reports built using JasperSoft Studio.
+This project contains java codes that provide data manipulation using DAO.

 All source files are available
 * The data file script is available the **/sql** package.
 Refer to and update the **bancoDeDadosEscola.properties** file inside the **/util** package to configure the database access.